 April 7, 2017

-Google Cloud builds AI into its cloud offerings.
-Google understands that cognitive capabilities will be the next strategic differentiator among cloud vendors.
+- Google Cloud builds AI into its cloud offerings.
+Google understands that cognitive capabilities will be the next strategic differentiator for cloud vendors.
 Its strategy is to leverage its vast treasure trove of data to help customers gain insights that they can use to drive revenue.
-Well-executed, this could be a formidable competitive advantage.
-To reinforce its AI capabilities, Google recently hired Dr. Fei-fei Li on secondment from Stanford.
+If executed well, this could give Google a formidable competitive advantage.
+To reinforce its AI capabilities, Google recently hired the Director of the Stanford Artificial Intelligence Lab and the Stanford Vision Lab on secondment from Stanford.
 But turning academic capability into business outcomes isn’t easy.
 With the help of its partner ecosystem, Google may be successful in creating a cognitive cloud platform to rival IBM Watson.
 Google Cloud announced early AI customers, including Airbus, Evernote, HSBC, and USAA.
 We expect Google to continue investing in AI technology capabilities to carve out market differentiation in this area.